 One of the best Call of Duty teams in history?
 Absolutely.

 Evil Geniuses has a legacy that can be traced back to the late nineties, but the Call of Duty division kicked off in 2014.
 It quickly grew to become a world-class contender in the space, and some legendary players fleshed out its rosters.

 Of course, in keeping with the trend of this article, Crimsix was one of those legendary players.

-Although the history of the Evil Geniuses is a somewhat patchy one, there are some immense Call of Duty achievements to be found.
+Although the history of the Evil Geniuses is somewhat patchy, some immense Call of Duty achievements can be found.
 In 2018, the Geniuses pulled off a huge win, securing the Call of Duty World League Championship, along with $600k in prize money.

-Today, while the Evil Geniuses Call of Duty branch has disbanded, the organisation still pushes on in other titles.
+Today, while the Evil Geniuses Call of Duty branch has disbanded, the organisation still pushes on with other titles.